St Mary's convent

 The Convent of the Immaculate Conception sat at the top of the Manuka Street hill from 1892 to 1983.
 It was a large wooden building with an overall height of 87 feet (26.51 metres), a length of 105 feet (32.04 metres) and a width of 55 feet (16.76 metres).
 It consisted of three main floors, each of 5,775 square feet (536.51 square metres), plus an attic of similar size.
 This attic was never completed, remaining unlined on the inside walls, and was always known as 'The Granary.'
 Contrary to most locally-held beliefs, this name was developed from the French word – 'grenier' or 'grain store' - but simply means attic.

-In May 1982, the owners of the building, the Sisters of Our Lady of the Missions, made an announcement of the closure of Redwood College, formerly Sacred Heart Girls’ College, after 104 years functioning as a secondary Catholic school for girls.
+In May 1982, the owners of the building, the Sisters of Our Lady of the Missions, announced the closure of Redwood College, formerly Sacred Heart Girls’ College, after 104 years functioning as a secondary Catholic school for girls.
 This decision had to be made as the demands and requirements for integration of the school into the state system were astronomical, and the roll numbers were becoming too low.

 The question for the Sisters was – 'What would happen to the grand old edifice?'
 By August, there was an approach from the Nelson Founders’ Society to acquire the 90-year-old building.
-For the acquisition of the building and Chapel, the Society was prepared to remove it in three parts: Chapel, top storey and attic, and later the ‘Select School,’ an associated building.
+In order to acquire the building and Chapel, the Society was prepared to remove it in three parts: Chapel, top storey and attic, and later the ‘Select School,’ an associated building.
 Their plan was to transport all of this to an acquired site in Nelson; then to demolish and dismantle the remainder of the main Convent and College, remove it, and so leave the grounds in suitable condition for future use.
-By October 1982 the deal was struck, with Founders officially accepting.2
+By October 1982 the deal was formally struck, with Founders Heritage Park.2

 The French Connection